fhumbertodf/dicionario/Textos01.md

 >*Mark's favorite sport is hockey.
 He is 15 years old.
-Mark practices three times a week.
+Mark practices 3 times a week.
 Practices are two hours long.
 Mark plays one game a week.
 Mark is a good hockey player.